 - Adopt a diet, like the Hadza, that is anti-inflammatory and based on real foods.

 - Eat meat.
 The Hadza bring home 0.7kg of meat per person per day (although this weight includes bones and offal).
 They eat nose to tail.
 Nothing is wasted with the Hadza.
 They don’t so much bring home the bacon as they do the entire wild pig!
+If you’d like to get started with nose to tail eating, check out this cheap and delicious recipe for a broth made from trotters (pigs feet).

 - Prioritize nutrient density.
 The most nutrient-dense food you can find is liver (but make sure you only eat liver from non-factory farmed sources).
 Other organ meats are also very nutrient-dense.
 Choose wild SMASH (salmon, mackerel, anchovies, sardines and herrings) oily fish.
 Mollusk shellfish are also incredibly nutrient-dense, so don’t forget them.